ggonnella/gfapy/manual/gfa.md

 ### Relationships between segments

-Segments are put in relation to each other by edges lines (E lines in GFA2, L and C Lines in GFA1), as well as gaps. gfapy allows to convert edges lines from one spefication version to the other (subject to limitations, see the Versions chapter).
+Segments are put in relation to each other by edges lines (E lines in GFA2, L and C Lines in GFA1), as well as gaps.
+Gfapy allows to convert edges lines from one spefication version to the other (subject to limitations, see the Versions chapter).
 Gap lines cannot be converted, as no GFA1 specification exist for them.